VC Class info

 All our Spin classes combine high-intensity and fat-burning movements without high-impact, while working quadriceps, hamstrings, glutes, calves, heart, and lungs.
 From start to finish our Spinning instructors will encourage you while bringing enjoyment to the Spin class.
 Although our instructors often challenge you to a higher intensity at times you can always feel comfortable to adjust the tension on the bike according to your abilities and fitness goals.

-We also use the SPIN Power Training Program and track your progress with PIQ (Performance IQ).
+We also use the SPIN Power Training Program and track your progress so you can see exactly how you are doing.
 This performance tracking indoor cycling software provides a dynamic, specialized “cycle experience” that cannot be found anywhere else on the North Shore.
 Perfect for beginners and experts alike.

-Spin Flex 60 class combines our traditional intense, heart-pounding cardio and 20 minutes of upper-body weight training (done safely and effectively off the bike) all done in our motivating environment. “try it , you’ll like it”.
+Spin Flex 60 class combines our traditional 40 minutes of intense, heart-pounding cardio and 20 minutes of upper-body weight training (done safely and effectively off the bike) all done in our motivating environment. “try it , you’ll like it”.

 Just “sayin” 🙂